vai9er/TermShark/README.md

 <img src="https://i.imgur.com/lfq63nt.png">

 ## CLI-based Wireshark Clone written in C and ncurses with all of your favourite Wireshark Features!
-### Includes all of Your favourite WireShark Features straight from the terminal, GUI-Free!
+### Includes all of Your favourite WireShark Features straight from your favourite terminal!
 ###### Note: This was submitted as a final project for CSCD58-Computer Networks at the University of Toronto

 ## Table of Contents